 Analytical skills.
 Biochemists and biophysicists must be able to conduct scientific experiments and analyses with accuracy and precision.

 Communication skills.
 Biochemists and biophysicists have to write and publish reports and research papers, give presentations of their findings, and communicate clearly with team members.

 Critical-thinking skills.
 Biochemists and biophysicists draw conclusions from experimental results through sound reasoning and judgment.

 Interpersonal skills.
 Biochemists and biophysicists typically work on interdisciplinary research teams and need to work well with others toward a common goal.
 Many serve as team leaders and must be able to motivate and direct other team members.

 Math skills.
-Biochemists and biophysicists use complex equations and formulas regularly in their work; they also need a broad understanding of mathematics, including calculus and statistics.
+Biochemists and biophysicists use complex equations and formulas regularly in their work.
+They need a broad understanding of math, including calculus and statistics.